dalvescb/django_templates/simple_server/README.md

 # simple_server
-A simple project that shows how to serve html.
+A simple project that shows how to serve html, static assets, and respond to GET/POST requests.
 Used for Lecture Week09

 ## Project Setup
 Follow these steps to recreate this template (you probably want to alter some of